 If you already have Screen Time turned on, then you’re golden and can move to the next section of this how-to.
 But if you haven’t enabled Screen Time, you’ll need to do so to take advantage of the notifications feature.
 Then, check back tomorrow and the subsequent days for your notification numbers.

 - To enable Screen Time on iOS, open Settings > Screen Time and tap Turn On Screen Time.

 - To enable Screen Time on Mac, open System Preferences > Screen Time and click Turn On.
 You may have to select Options on the bottom left to enable Screen Time on Mac.

-You also have the ability to share across devices which syncs your Screen Time data.
+You also have the ability to share across devices that syncs your Screen Time data.
 This allows you to view the Screen Time reports for all devices on any of the devices.
 Enable the toggle on iOS and check the box for it on Mac right below where you turn it on.

 View notifications in Screen Time on iPhone and iPad

 If your device has been collecting your Screen Time data, you can view the app notifications you’ve received for every app by the day or week.
+Here’s how: